avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Software and Firmware update

-Secure firmware updates are crucial for ensuring device security and long-term operation, especially in industrial, and critical infrastructure fields, where devices can stay active for decades.
+Secure firmware updates are crucial for ensuring long-term security of the device, especially in industrial, and critical infrastructure fields, where devices can stay active for decades.
 Such updates encompass tasks like introducing new trust anchors and upgrading cryptographic algorithm capabilities.
 However, upgrading every device's security capabilities isn't always feasible due to resource, accessibility, and cost constraints.
 Some "simple" devices may not support secure firmware updates at all.

 Firmware updates are typically authenticated by the Original Equipment Manufacturer (OEM) by means of a digital signing process.
 An update is distributed to target devices, which will validate its signature against a Trust Anchor (TA).
 The TA can be an X.509 certificate, a public key, or a hash of a combination of both, depending on the OEM's security measures.